 On September 15, 2009, the Company granted 220,000 stock options to a consultant at an exercise price of \$0.20 per share for a 2 year period.
-The stock options granted were assigned a fair value of \$35,931 using the Black-Scholes option pricing model and are being recorded as stock-based compensation over the stock options 1 year vesting period.
-At January 31, 2010, the Company has recorded \$14,972 in stock-based compensation expense relating to the vested stock options.
+The fair value of the stock options granted were estimated to be \$35,931 using the Black-Scholes option pricing model and are being recorded as stock-based compensation over the stock options 1 year vesting period.
+At January 31, 2010, the Company had recorded \$14,972 in stock-based compensation expense relating to the vested stock options.
 The weighted average grant date fair value of these options was \$0.15.

-On October 2, 2009, the Company granted 355,000 stock options to directors, officers and consultants at an exercise price of \$0.26 per share for a 2 year period.
-The stock options granted were assigned a fair value of \$74,596 using the Black-Scholes option pricing model and were recorded as stock-based compensation.
+On October 2, 2009, the Company granted 355,000 stock options to directors, officers and consultant at an exercise price of \$0.26 per share for a 2 year period.
+The fair value of the stock options granted were estimated to be \$74,596 using the Black-Scholes option pricing model and were recorded as stock-based compensation.
 The weighted average grant date fair value of these options was \$0.22.

-On January 27, 2010, the Company granted 300,000 stock options to a consultant at an exercise price of \$0.25 per share for a two year period.
-The stock options granted were assigned a fair value of \$57,592 using the Black-Scholes option pricing model and recorded as stock-based compensation.
-The weighted average grant date fair value of these options was \$0.19.
+On January 27, 2010, the Company granted 300,000 stock options to a consultant at an exercise price of \$0.25 per share for a 2 year period.
+The fair value of the stock options granted were estimated to be \$57,592 using the Black-Scholes option pricing model and recorded as stock-based compensation.
+The weighted average grant date fair value of these options was \$0.20.

-On March 31, 2010, the Company granted 400,000 stock options to a consultant at an exercise price of \$0.30 per share for a two year period.
-The stock options granted were assigned a fair value of \$85,855 using the Black-Scholes option pricing model and are being recorded as stock-based compensation over the stock options 1 year vesting period.
-At April 30, 2010, the Company has recorded \$7,155 in stock-based compensation expense relating to the stock options vested as at that date.
+On March 31, 2010, the Company granted 400,000 stock options to a consultant at an exercise price of \$0.30 per share for a 2 year period.
+The fair value of the stock options granted were estimated using the Black-Scholes option pricing model and are being recorded as stock-based compensation over the stock options 1 year vesting period.
+At January 31, 2011, the Company had recorded \$62,242 in stock-based compensation expense relating to the vested stock options.
+The weighted average grant date fair value of these options was \$0.20.

+On May 10, 2010, the Company granted 100,000 stock options to consultants at an exercise price of \$0.32 per share for a 2 year period.
+The fair value of the stock options granted were estimated to be \$22,502 using the Black-Scholes option pricing model and recorded as stock-based compensation.
 The weighted average grant date fair value of these options was \$0.21.

-On May 10, 2010, the Company granted 100,000 stock options to consultants at an exercise price of \$0.32 per share for a two year period.
-The stock options granted were assigned a fair value of \$22,502 using the Black-Scholes option pricing model and recorded as stock-based compensation.
-The weighted average grant date fair value of these options was \$0.225.

-On August 31, 2010, the Company granted 100,000 stock options to consultants at an exercise price of \$0.25 per share for a two year period.
-The stock options granted were assigned a fair value of \$16,522 using the Black-Scholes option pricing model and recorded as stock-based compensation.
-The weighted average grant date fair value of these options was \$0.165.
+On August 31, 2010, the Company granted 100,000 stock options to consultants at an exercise price of \$0.25 per share for a 2 year period.
+The fair value of the stock options granted were estimated to be \$16,523 using the Black-Scholes option pricing model and recorded as stock-based compensation.
+The weighted average grant date fair value of these options was \$0.17.